maheshsai252/Career-bot/readme.md

-# Streamlit Application
+# Career Guidance BOT

-This is a Streamlit application that requires a secret key for proper functioning.
+This is a Streamlit application that requires a API key from Google(available for free) for proper functioning.
 Follow the instructions below to set up and run the application.

  Video Demonstration - https://youtu.be/0GX4GHMyNNI